 Before an individual is permitted access to Administrative Data in any form, training in the use and attributes of the data, functional area data policies, and University policies regarding data is required.
 New employees who have not yet completed training will be granted read-only access to production environments until IT has been notified the training is complete.
-Read-only access to production environments and/or read-write access to play or training environments will be granted until the training completion notification is received by IT.
+Read-only access to production environments to play or training environments will be granted until the training completion notification is received by IT.